wmaykut/ffputzes/README.md

   * Owns a rental house at Ocean Shores
   * Has kids named Adam and Sydney

-ryanjami:
+High Lifers:
   * Married with two kids
   * Works as a college professor in botany
   * Enjoys going backpacking all over the world with friends

 GOONSQUAD6000:
   * Son of LeastMode
-  * Nephew of wuf and CJune44
+  * Nephew of wuf and To Infinity & Bijan
   * Works out at the gym a lot
   * Goes on long bike trips
   * Plays violent video games
   * First time playing in this league

-CJune44:
+To Infinity & Bijan:
   * Wife of wuf
   * Has won the league before
   * Currently unemployed